How to get from Monteverde to Manuel Antonio

 You can spend days without running out of things to do in Manuel Antonio — from chasing waterfalls to going on a catamaran cruise.
 But the town’s main draw is actually its beaches — white sand, turquoise waters — the perfect ending after hiking through its jungle.

-3 ways to get from Monteverde to Manuel Antonio
+What are the 3 ways to travel from Monteverde to Manuel Antonio?

 Still looking for accommodation?
-Don't forget to check out our favourite places to stay in Manuel Antonio at the bottom of this page.
+Don't forget to check out our favourite places to stay in Manuel Antonio.

 Monteverde to Manuel Antonio by Indirect Bus

-Buses bound for Puntarenas depart from Santa Elena, particularly at Centro Commercial Monteverde.
+Buses bound for Puntarenas depart from Transmonteverde Bus Stop beside Centro Commercial Monteverde in Santa Elena.
 Depending on where you’re staying around Monteverde, you can get here via a 10 to 20-minute walk or a short taxi ride.

-Transmonteverde operates at least two trips daily with a travel time of around 2 hours.
-Keep in mind that most buses depart early in the morning!
+Transmonteverde operates about 4 trips daily with a travel time of around 2h.
+Rates start at 3,060 CRC ($6.50).
+Keep in mind that most buses depart in the morning!
+Also, the 05:30 AM bus is not available every Sunday.

-Since not all buses are available daily, we recommend booking your tickets online at least a day before to be assured of a seat at your desired time.
+Not all buses are available daily, so we recommend booking your tickets online at least a day before to be assured of a seat at your desired time.

-You can buy your tickets through the Transmonteverde website for $3.30 (2,000 CRC).
-If you don’t mind taking a risk of tickets being sold out, then you can also buy your tickets at the bus station for about $1 cheaper.
+You can buy your tickets through the Transmonteverde website for 3,060 CRC ($6.50).
+If you don’t mind taking the risk of tickets being sold out, then you can also buy your tickets at the bus station for about a dollar cheaper.

 Buses park at Puntarenas Bus Terminal.